Narender Singh Ahlawat: Education

 Narender first attended King George School, and later graduated from DAV College, Chandigarh.

 Military career

 Following the tradition of the family, he joined the Indian army, and was commissioned into 15 The Grenadiers of the Indian Army as a second lieutenant.
 He rose to the rank of captain.

-1971 Indo Pak War
+1971 Indo-Pakistani War

 Immediately after becoming commissioned as a second lieutenant, he was deployed in the Indo-Pakistani War of 1971 and showed highest level of gallantry in the Battle of Shakargarh.
 For his bravery in the war he was awarded Sena Medal by Field Marshal Sam Manekshaw.

 His citation as published on 9 March 1974 in the official Gazette of India reads as under: